vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/README.md

 ::: tip

-If you met a bug while using, you can open an issue [here](https://github.com/vuepress-theme-hope/vuepress-theme-hope/issues)
+If you meet a bug while using, you can [open an issue](https://github.com/vuepress-theme-hope/vuepress-theme-hope/issues).
+If you meet problems, you can [create a discussion](https://github.com/orgs/vuepress-theme-hope/discussions) or [ask in our telegram group](https://t.me/vuepressthemehope).

 :::